History of Zakynthos: Battle of Lala (1821)

 The Battle of Lala by Peter von Hess, 1835.
 The depiction of Cephalonian leader, Metaxas is unlikely to be incorrect as the Ionian Islanders probably wore a more western-style military uniform.

 The combined Greek forces decided to attack but were disorganised and it was repelled.
 The Muslim-Albanians requested assistance from Yousef Pasha in Patra who responded with around 1000–1500 men including 300 horsemen.
 When Yousef Pasha's force approached the Muslim-Albanians in Lalas, they attacked the Greek forces, trapping them and allowing Yousef Pasha's fighters to enter Lalas.
 The Peloponnesians wanted to withdraw at a safe distance but the Ionian Islanders were opposed to this.
 Yousef Pasha could not wait was he was afraid his main force would be attacked in Patras.
 Therefore, he took the initiative and attacked first with the aim of breaking the Greek camp, taking their cannons and fleeing to Patras.
 He met stiff resistance from the Ionian Island force with the Muslims-Albanians sustaining a significant number of casualties.
 The Zakynthian leader, Dionysios Sembrikos was also injured in battle along with several other Zakynthians.

-On 14 June, the Turkish and Muslims Albanians retreated and fled to Patras without capturing any Greek cannon.
+In June, the Turkish and Muslims Albanians retreated and fled to Patras without capturing any Greek cannon.
 The combined Greek forces entered Lalas.
 Ultimately, the Muslim Albanians left Greece and sailed for Anatolia.

 The Greek victory was significant as the Muslim-Albanians of Lalas were considered very good fighters.
 Their displacement from Lalas meant the surrounding area of Elis and the broader north-eastern and central Peloponnese was less vulnerable to attack.
 The victory also strengthened the resolve of the Greek forces.
 For their participation in the battle, the Ionian Islanders including the Zakynthian volunteers were arrested and prosecuted by the British colonial government upon their return to the Ionian Islands; some of then were imprisoned while others had their property confiscated.

 Portrait of Dionysios Romas by Spyridon Pelekasis, c.
 1880s.